Our Board of Directors

 CACR Vice-President

 In 2011 Linda kicked off the Vancouver Sun’s “Adopt a School” program by developing “Reach to Teach…Immersed in the Arts”.
-This program brings underserved youth from the downtown eastside to her facility, where coupled with local Richmond youth, students are able to see how, despite socio-economic differences, they can find a commonality in the arts.
-Through a special and unique partnership of private business with a non-profit (CACR), this ongoing, highly successful program shows how organizations can work together to make a better community.
+This program brings underserved youth from the downtown eastside and other lower mainland school to her facility, where coupled with local Richmond youth, students are able to see how, despite socio-economic differences, they can find a commonality in the arts.
+Through a special and unique partnership of private business with a non-profit (CACR), this ongoing, highly successful program shows how private business and non-profits can work together to make a better community.

 Ali Burns